-- 1 (iii) The development of at least four units per lot on all lots 2 zoned predominantly for residential use if at least one unit is 3 affordable housing. - (b) For cities with a population of at least 75,000, or any city within a contiguous urban growth area with the largest city in a county with a population of more than 275,000, based on office of financial management population estimates: - (i) The development of at least four units per lot on all lots zoned predominantly for residential use; - (ii) The development of at least six units per lot on all lots zoned predominantly for residential use within one-quarter mile walking distance of a major transit stop; and - (iii) The development of at least six units per lot on all lots zoned predominantly for residential use if at least two units are affordable housing. - (2) (a) To qualify for the additional units allowed under subsection (1) of this section, the applicant must commit to renting or selling the required number of units as affordable housing.
+- (iii) The development of at least four units per lot on all lots zoned predominantly for residential use if at least one unit is affordable housing. - (b) For cities with a population of at least 75,000 based on office of financial management population estimates: - (i) The development of at least four units per lot on all lots zoned predominantly for residential use; - (ii) The development of at least six units per lot on all lots zoned predominantly for residential use within one-quarter mile walking distance of a major transit stop; and - (iii) The development of at least six units per lot on all lots zoned predominantly for residential use if at least two units are affordable housing. - (c) For cities with a population of less than 25,000, that are within a contiguous urban growth area with the largest city in a county with a population of more than 275,000, based on office of financial management population estimates the development of at least two units per lot on all lots zoned predominantly for residential use. - To qualify for the additional units allowed under (2)(a) subsection (1) of this section, the applicant must commit to renting or selling the required number of units as affordable housing.
 The units must be maintained as affordable for a term of at least 50 years, and the property must satisfy that commitment and all required affordability and income eligibility conditions adopted by the local government under this chapter.
 A city must require the applicant to record a covenant or deed restriction that ensures the continuing rental of units subject to these affordability requirements consistent with the conditions in chapter 84.14 RCW for a period of no less than 50 years.
 The covenant or deed restriction must also address criteria and policies to maintain public benefit if the property is converted to a use other than which continues to provide for permanently affordable housing. - (b) The units dedicated as affordable must be provided in a range of sizes comparable to other units in the development.
-To the extent practicable, the number of bedrooms in affordable units must be in the same proportion as the number of bedrooms in units within the entire development.
-The affordable units must generally be distributed throughout the development and have substantially the same functionality as the other units in the development. - 37 (c) If a city has enacted a program under RCW 36.70A.540, the 38 terms of that program govern to the extent they vary from the 39 requirements of this subsection.
+To the extent practicable, the number of bedrooms in affordable units must be in the same proportion as the number of bedrooms in units within the Code Rev/MFW:lel